-Lastly, it includes information on our Parent Teacher Association/Parent Association and Parent Council, how to contact them and how parents can get involved in the life and work of the school.
+Lastly, it includes information on City of Edinburgh Council structures to support the voice of parents and carers.
+This includes your Parent Council and Parent Teacher Association/Parent Association, how to contact them and how parents and carers can get involved in the life and work of the school.